Helpico/Helpico/README.md

 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br><br>

 Through this work, we are restoring a child's belief in themselves.
 We are turning classrooms and homes from places of potential conflict into spaces of cognitive & emotional recovery.
-Every lesson transformed is a small victory against the darkness of trauma, a small step toward a resilient and hopeful future for Ukraine.
+Every lesson transformed is a small victory against the darkness of trauma, a small step toward a resilient and hopeful future for vulnerable and underserved children.

 <br>